 While it is worthwhile to exercise, exercise should ultimately be worth your while.
 And after not reaping benefits of putting time in the gym, you may just want to throw in the towel altogether.

-How to Weight Train and Lift Weights Properly
+How to Lift Weights & Weight Train

 1. Check with Your Doctor

 Especially if managing a chronic disease or over the age of 40, consult with your doctor for stricter guidance.

 2. Slow and Steady

 Although lifting heavy and reaping the benefits of a stronger physique is highly desirable, it is important to do so in a slow and steady manner.

-3. Lift the Right Weight Amount
+3. Lift an Appropriate Weight Amount

 There really is no direct answer to the question, as individuals have varying established body strengths and abilities, but rather an informal recommendation and strategy.
 Weights should feel heavy, but bearable, and start to make muscles feel fatigued after 12 repetitions.